cloudinary/cloudinary_ios/README.md

 Every download request returns an instance implementing CLDFetchImageRequest, allowing options such as cancelling, suspending or resuming it.

-The downloaded image is cached both to the memory and the disk (customizable), the disk cache size is limitted and can be changed.
+The downloaded image is cached both to the memory and the disk (customizable).
+The disk cache size is limited and can be changed.

 ### Other APIs